dallaylaen/perl-mvc-neaf/README.md

 Lots of them.
 Still under heavy development.

 * mod\_perl handler is a mess (but it works somehow);

+* no session storage mechanisms supported out of the box;

 Patches and proposals are welcome.